cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 # C509 Certificate Signing Request {#CSR}

 The section defines the C509 Certificate Signing Request (CSR) format based on and compatible with RFC 2986 {{RFC2986}} reusing the formatting for C509 certificates defined in {{certificate}}.
-There are currently two c509CertificateSigningRequestTypes defined, c509CertificateSigningRequestType = 0 requests a c509CertificateType = 0 and c509CertificateSigningRequestType = 1 requests a c509CertificateType = 1 . subjectProofOfPossessionAlgorithm can be a C509 signature algorithm or a non-signature Proof-of-Possession Algorithm as defined in e.g. RFC 6955.
+There are currently two c509CertificateSigningRequestType values defined, c509CertificateSigningRequestType = 0 requests a c509CertificateType = 0 and c509CertificateSigningRequestType = 1 requests a c509CertificateType = 1 . subjectProofOfPossessionAlgorithm can be a C509 signature algorithm or a non-signature Proof-of-Possession Algorithm as defined in e.g. RFC 6955.
 CSR attributes other than extensionRequest are not supported.

 ~~~~~~~~~~~ CDDL
 C509CertificateSigningRequest = [